 Measurements of the fair value of an asset or liability may use multiple inputs that are categorized in different levels of the fair value hierarchy.
 In these cases, the asset or liability is classified in the hierarchy level of the lowest level input that is significant to the measurement.

-Notes to Consolidated Financial Statements December 31, 2018 (millions of Canadian dollars)
+Notes to Condensed Interim Consolidated Financial Statements December 31, 2018

 The following table provides the fair value hierarchy classifications for assets and liabilities: